abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/min.c
 /a/b/c/d/e/f/g/max.c

-note the extra last two if such exist
+note the last extra two as for an instance

-to more narrow the search it could utilize the Linux "find" option to filter or test the search
+to narrow down more the search it could utilize the Linux "find" option to filter or test the search

 $ l -atime -5 /a/\**m*.c
-will give only the above of which modified less than 5 days ago
+will give the above of which only modified less than 5 days ago

 copied from its manual they are: